gfk-ba/meteor-mailgun-api/README.md

 Description
 ------------
+Meteor wrapper for [mailgun-js](https://www.npmjs.org/package/mailgun-js) This module wraps base functionality you'd want from the mailgun.api.
+Use this if you want to abstract away raw mailgun api useage.
+Feel free to add more wrapper methods and submit them via pull request.
-Meteor wrapper for [mailgun-js](https://www.npmjs.org/package/mailgun-js) The instance of the npm module lives in Mailgun.api so use that for calling methods in https://github.com/1lobby/mailgun-js
+The instance of the npm module lives in Mailgun.api so use that for calling methods in https://github.com/1lobby/mailgun-js

 Installation